-The museum has collections of memoirs, or oral histories, from time periods stretching back to the mid 1800's, this memoir is one collected by the museum for a first hand account of what life and the area was like in its earliest years.
+The Maple Ridge Museum has collections of memoirs, or oral histories, from time periods stretching back to the mid 1800's, this memoir is one collected by the museum for a first hand account of what life and the area was like in its earliest years.

-This memoir was written by James Sinclair, he was the first school teacher for Maple Ridge.
-It was written in 1940 at the age of 82.
+This memoir was written by James Sinclair; he was the first school teacher for Maple Ridge.
+It was written in 1940 when the author was 82.
+He passed the following year, just after the new Maple Ridge Junior-Senior High School opened.